dustin10/VichUploaderBundle/CONTRIBUTING.md

 will allow testing single Test Classes.

-There are two environments available: PHP 8.1 and PHP 8.2.
+There are three environments available: PHP 8.1, PHP 8.2, and PHP 8.3.
 Default environment is *PHP 8.1*.
 If you want to execute it against other PHP versions, please use environment variables as this: